Skip to main content

 (2) All products require a prescription written by a practitioner authorized to prescribe.
 The prescription must be obtained by and kept on file at the pharmacy.

-(B) Claims submitted for medical supplies/durable medical equipment must be billed in the appropriate claim format designated by ODM for those services.
+(1) Medical supplies/durable medical equipment is billed in the appropriate claim format designated by ODM for those services.

-(C) Medical supplies, durable medical equipment, prosthetic, and orthotic devices may be billed by pharmacy providers in accordance with Chapter 5160-10 of the Administrative Code.
+(2) Medical supplies, durable medical equipment, prosthetic, and orthotic devices are billed by pharmacy providers in accordance with Chapter 5160-10 of the Administrative Code.

-(D) Only eligible providers of pharmacy services as described in rule 5160-9-01 of the Administrative Code are eligible to bill for the medical supplies listed in the appendix to this rule, except as specified in paragraph (G) of this rule.
-Eligible providers of pharmacy services may bill for these items without applying to ODM to be eligible to dispense medical supplies/durable medical equipment as described in Chapter 5160-10 of the Administrative Code.
+(3) Medical supplies are billed by eligible providers of pharmacy services only, except as specified in paragraph (C) of this rule.
+Eligible providers of pharmacy services may bill for these items without applying to ODM for eligibility for dispensation of medical supplies/durable equipment as described in Chapter 5160-10 of the Administrative Code.
+The list of supplies is located on the ODM pharmacy website at https://pharmacy.medicaid.ohio.gov.

-(E) The quantity billed should be equal to the number of items dispensed (e.g., the quantity of test strips billed should be the number of individual test strips, not the number of boxes).
-The table in the appendix to this rule includes five columns to indicate supply item coverage and payment.
+(4) Quantities billed should equal the number of items dispensed (e.g., the quantity of test strips billed should equal the number of individual test strips, not the number of boxes).

 (2) Supplies billed to medicare as the primary payer and crossed over to medicaid using the medicare crossover process described in paragraph (B) of rule 5160-1-05 of the Administrative Code may be billed by any provider eligible for the medicare crossover process.

-(1) Selected products from the medical supply categories included in the appendix to this rule have been designated as preferred brands, as specified on the ODM web site at http://pharmacy.medicaid.ohio.gov.
+(1) Selected products from the medical supply categories included in the appendix of this rule are designated as preferred brands, as specified on the ODM website at https://pharmacy.medicaid.ohio.gov.

-(2) Products that have not been designated as preferred require prior authorization.
+(2) Products that are not designated as preferred supplies require prior authorization.

 (a) Only the prescribing provider or a member of the prescribing provider's staff may request prior authorization.

-(b) The prescriber shall document medical necessity for the non-preferred brand and why a preferred brand cannot be used.
+(b) The prescriber should document medical necessity for the non-preferred brand and provide the reason why preferred brand cannot be used.

-(c) When a request for prior authorization is denied, the consumer will be informed in writing of the denial and the right to a state hearing.
+(c) When a request for prior authorization is denied, the recipient is informed in writing of the denial as well as informed of the right to appeal the denial.

 Supplemental Information